Teach and Learn

 Providing Transformative Learning Tools and Educator Professional Development

-The Institute’s Visual History Archive contains the life experiences and perspectives of 51,761 eyewitnesses of genocide from 57 nations in 33 languages.
+The Institute currently houses video testimonies of over 55,000 eyewitnesses of genocide from 65 nations in 43 languages.
 Each interview is a testament to history and humanity.
 Each is a unique source of insight and knowledge.

 The Institute recognizes the corresponding need to appeal to today’s young learners, a generation that is highly mobile and connected to one another, as well as to their personal technology.
 Whether for social, recreational, or educational purposes, they are deeply engaged with visual and digital media.
 In a global economy, where connectivity is key, even students without regular access to computers, Internet, or high-tech environments need to develop skills in digital, visual, and media literacies.